softlion/SQLite.Net-PCL2/README.md

 ## Using an encrypted database file

 Add the nuget [SQLitePCLRaw.bundle_e_sqlcipher](https://www.nuget.org/packages/SQLitePCLRaw.bundle_e_sqlcipher) to your common project.

+### Option 1 (preferred)

+Use the `encryptionKey` parameter in the constructor of `SQLiteConnection`.

+Then use the db as usual.

+With this option, the encryption key is kept in memory.
+That should not be an issue.

+### Option 2 (roots)
-Then add this code right after opening or creating the db, and before any other db call:
+Add this code right after opening or creating the db, and before any other db call:

 ```c#
 string key = "yourCryptingKey";